view_model 0.14.2 copy "view_model: ^0.14.2" to clipboard

 Quick Start #

-1. Define a ViewModel #
+1. Define ViewModel #

-class CounterViewModel extends ViewModel {
+class CounterViewModel with ViewModel {

 int count = 0;